Dinesh-Je/Simpleweather/README.md

 ## License

-Free to use and modify (MIT License)
+Free to use and modify